stefanfilm/regextutorial/EnforcePasswordRegexTutorial.md

 Grouping constructs are used to "capture" or extract specific segments of a matched string.
 In the regex /^(?=.[0-9])((?=.[A-Za-z0-9])(?=.[A-Z])(?=.[a-z]))^.{8,}$/, there are no grouping constructs present.

 ### Bracket Expressions
+Bracket expressions define acceptable characters for a specific part of a pattern.
+They are enclosed in square brackets, [ and ].
+Within these brackets, a range expression consists of two characters separated by a hyphen, matching any single character within that range, inclusive.
+For example, the regex [0123456789] matches any single digit, while [^()] matches any single character except opening or closing parenthesis.

 ### Character Classes
+Character classes, enclosed in square brackets [], match any single character contained within them.
+For instance, [A-Za-z0-9] matches any uppercase letter, lowercase letter, or digit.

 ### The OR Operator